Saabuh/Prototype-T/worklog.md

     {
         if (_itemInWorldPrefab == null || itemData == null || quantity <= 0)
         {
-            Debug.LogWarning("Could not spawn item.
+            Log.InfoWarning("Could not spawn item.
 Prefab, ItemData, or quantity is invalid.");
             return;
         }